Armed Forces of Ecuador: Air Force

-The present day Ecuadorian Air Force (Fuerza Aérea Ecuatoriana) saw combat-action several times in 1981 and 1995 when it gained valuable experiences against the Peruvian Air Force.
-The FAE has a personnel of 6,200 and focuses mainly on border control but also focuses on the war on drugs, guerrilla insurgencies, and humanitarian missions.
+The present day Ecuadorian Air Force (Fuerza Aérea Ecuatoriana) saw combat action several times in 1981 and 1995 when it gained valuable experiences against the Peruvian Air Force.
+The FAE has a personnel strength of 6,200 and focuses mainly on border control but also focuses on the war on drugs, guerrilla insurgencies, and humanitarian missions.
 Since 2009 the FAE has been undergoing major changes and modernisation plans are ongoing whilst new projects are considered to bolster the country's defence capacities.
 Recent and ongoing orders include: